pfsense/docs/source/vpn/openvpn/troubleshooting-openvpn-internal-routing-iroute.rst

 First, ensure that the **common name** matches and that the internal route is being learned/added as it should be.
-OpenVPN's log verbosity may need increased (i.e. “verb 10” in the custom options) to see if this is working.
+OpenVPN's log verbosity may need increased (i.e. "verb 10" in the custom options) to see if this is working.
 On **Status > OpenVPN** the internal routing for the OpenVPN server may also be viewed while the client is connected.